 Is It Worth It?

 In terms of whether it’s actually a wise investment to purchase pet insurance, it really depends on how healthy your pet is and how much you’re willing to spend on their medical care.
-The American Pet Products Association estimates that the average annual cost of pet care has jumped 15 percent for dogs and 28 percent for cats over the last year.
+The American Pet Products Association estimates that the average annual cost of pet care in 2021 for dogs is about $1,391 and $1,149 for cats.
 With the cost of veterinary care expected to rise, having a pet insurance policy in place could soften the blow if your pet needs expensive medical treatment.

 On the other hand, pet insurance may be a waste of money if your pet’s relatively healthy and you’re only paying for routine medical care.
 There are also lots of options for getting low-cost pet care which are worth looking into.
 For example, you may be able to get discounts on medications or routine visits through your local animal shelter.
 Many retail pet stores also offer in-house grooming and preventive care, which can you save you money on things like heartworm medication and vaccinations.

 One of the easiest ways to save money on your pet’s medical expenses is to take good care of them.
 Doing things as simple as choosing the right foods and making sure they get plenty of exercise can go a long way towards improving their health.
 Building up a savings account reserved specifically for your pet care costs can give you the financial buffer you need if an illness or emergency hits.

 The cost of healthcare insurance for your pet has been climbing rapidly in recent years and is expected to continue rising.
 The size of the premiums depend on the pet’s breed, age, location and type of coverage chosen.
 On average, monthly premiums can range from less than $20 to $70 or more.
 The upshot is pet owners have many choices and a wide range of monthly premiums.
 One way to keep premiums lower is to take good care of your pet.
 Dogs tend to be somewhat more expensive than cats.